3096/NTR-Screenshot-Mover/README.md

 Practical testing has shown a signifigant slow down to ALL sdmc file operations caused by this program when a large amount of screenshots are moved.
 It likely is a result of FAT32 file system and/or the way 3DS handles it.
 (I'm not too familiar down to the technical stuffs.)

-Also, the circumstances surrounding [NTR CFW](https://github.com/44670/NTR) has changed: it's now open source!
-As soon as they sort out building it, I will look into forking a version that saves screenshots directly to a directory and naming it with timestamps, which was always the better solution I wanted anyway.
+Also, the circumstances surrounding NTR CFW has changed: it's now open source!
+I have created [a forked version](https://github.com/3096/NTR) that saves screenshots directly to a directory and naming it with timestamps.
+This is one step towards the better solution I always wanted anyway.

 ## Why?